muthiaap/Simple_App/README.md

 # Simple_App
 This is a repository for a simple Python application.
 I've developed an application during a previous Python bootcamp session, which contains employee data.
 The objective is to enable this application to determine whether employees are eligible for a salary increase or not.

+# ADDITION
+This repo also contain my task of scrapping

 # Steps
 1. git init
 2. git config user.name username